iQua/days/.github/pull_request_template.md

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
 - [ ] Bug fix (non-breaking change which fixes an issue) Fixes #
+- [ ] Code refactoring (non-breaking change which does not add functionality)
-- [ ] Refactoring (non-breaking change which does not add functionality)
+- [ ] New tests (non-breaking change which does not add functionality)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)